cortesi/modd/README.md

 }
 ```

-This works, but there's one small problem - when devd gets a SIGHUP it doesn't
+This works, but there's one small problem - when devd gets a SIGHUP (the
-exit, it triggers browser livereload.
-This is *precisely* what you want when
+default signal sent by modd), it doesn't exit, it triggers browser livereload.
-devd is being used to serve a web project you're hacking on, and is the key
+This is precisely what you want when devd is being used to serve a web project
-reason why devd is so useful in conjunction with modd.
-However, when developing
+you're hacking on, and is the reason why devd is so useful in conjunction with
-devd _itself_, we actually want it to exit and restart to pick up changes.
-So,
+modd.
+However, when developing devd _itself_, we actually want it to exit and
-we tell modd to send a SIGTERM to the daemon instead, which has the desired
+restart to pick up changes.
+So, we tell modd to send a SIGTERM to the daemon
-result:
+instead, which has the desired result:

 ```
 **/*.go {